 4 — Allen Iverson

 I wrote a lot about Iverson when Matt and I ranked our greatest shooting guards ever.
 I’ll just leave the most memorable moment of the 2001 NBA Finals here for safe keeping.
 You know when you steal the show in a blowout Finals loss — and earn the respect of generations for being a ‘true warrior’ — you’ve accomplished something.
 This crossover was the equivalent of Jerry West’s 1969 NBA Finals MVP.
+Recently, Allen Iverson has made a deal with PointsBet bookmaker.
+This bookie is one of the fastest-growing companies in Australia and is going to spread across the USA market.
+Also, PointsBet often refers to the best non UK online casinos for gaming that licensed by the Curacao eGaming (less powerful than the UKGC).

 3 — Elgin Baylor